craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Quick
 A wielder of a quick weapon gains a +1 bonus to initiative scores while wielding this weapon, and, in the specific case of a tie in the initiative, a wielder gains an effective +2 to their Dex modifier during this comparison.

-### Versatile
+### Versatile (dX)
 This weapon can be held in two hands.
-The first item in the Weapon Die column shows the damage when wielded with only one hand, while the second displays the damage done while the weapon is wielded in both hands.
+The dice displayed in the parantheses directly after this tag display the Damage Dice when this weapon is wielded in two hands.

 Switching your blade-holding stance can be done as a free action on your turn so long as you have a free hand.

+Characters of size categories Large or higher may always use the higher Damage Dice, even when wielding
+### Two-Handed
+This weapon must be held in two hands to be wielded effectively.
+If wielded in one hand, any weapon attacks are made with Disadvantage.

+Characters of size categories Large or higher may ignore this restriction.
 ### Unwieldy
 This weapon is difficult to fight with during a close-quarters combat.
 When making an attack against a target within five feet of the you, you make the attack with a -2 bonus to the attack roll.